 By ELENA BECATOROS, OLEKSANDR STASHEVSKYI and RICARDO MAZALAN

-In the first of what could be a multitude of war crimes trials held by Ukraine, Russian Sgt.
+Also Monday, a Ukrainian court sentenced a captured Russian soldier, Sgt.
 Vadim Shishimarin, 21, to the maximum penalty of life in prison for killing a civilian.
-He was sentenced for the killing of a 62-year-old man who was shot in the head in a village in the northeastern Sumy region in the opening days of the war.
+He was sentenced for shooting a 62-year-old man in the head in a village in the northeastern Sumy region in the opening days of the war.
 His attorney indicated he may appeal.

 Ukrainian prosecutors are investigating thousands of potential war crimes.
 Russian forces in Mariupol bombed a theater where civilians were sheltering and struck a maternity hospital.
 In the wake of Moscow’s withdrawal from around Kyiv weeks ago, mass graves were discovered and streets were strewn with bodies in towns such as Bucha.

 Russian authorities have seized upon the far-right origins of one of the regiments there, calling the Azov Regiment’s fighters “Nazis” and the country’s top prosecutor has asked Moscow’s Supreme Court to designate the regiment as a terrorist organization.
 Russia’s main investigative body said it intends to interrogate the Mariupol defenders to “identify the nationalists” and determine whether they were involved in crimes against civilians.